Manifest V3 migration guide

 Search extensions must use local icons.
 This change prevents the unnecessary network pings that result from accessing remote icons.

-To accommodate this change, provide a local icon and defined in your manifest.json chrome_settings_overrides manifest key like this:
+To accommodate this change, provide a local icon and define it in your manifest.json chrome_settings_overrides manifest key like this:

 "chrome_settings_overrides": {